jmcoleman/news-commenter/README.md

 To get a development environment up and running, clone the repository locally.

-From the command line, execute the below to setup the project or by running 'npm init':
+From the command line, run 'npm init' to setup the project with the below dependencies or by running each of the below directly:

 ```

-$ npm install express --save
+$ npm install express
-$ npm install express-session --save
+$ npm install express-session
-$ npm install express-handlebars --save
+$ npm install express-handlebars
-$ npm install handlebars-helpers --save
+$ npm install handlebars-helpers
-$ npm install mongoose --save
+$ npm install mongoose
-$ npm install cheerio --save
+$ npm install cheerio

-$ npm install path --save
+$ npm install path
-$ npm install dotenv --save
+$ npm install dotenv
-$ npm install moment --save
+$ npm install moment
 ```

-Create an .env file at the root of the project and populate with any sensitive connection info and/or desired logging.
+Create an .env file at the root of the project and populate with the sensitive connection info and/or desired logging.

 ```
 # express session